HVAC Condensate Line repair in Orlando, FL

 Key facts before you start

-- Attic/above-ceiling air handlers: FBC-M 307.2.3 requires an auxiliary pan min 1.5 in deep and 3 in larger than the unit each side, draining to a CONSPICUOUS point (usually over a window/soffit) — water dripping there means the primary is clogged, shut off cooling now.
-Flushing/vacuuming the line and like-kind minor-part replacement (float switch) is permit-exempt maintenance under FBC 105.2; re-piping condensate or coil/air-handler replacement needs a licensed contractor + Orange County mechanical permit.
+- Attic/above-ceiling air handlers: FBC-M 307.2.3 requires an auxiliary pan at least 1-1/2 in deep and 3 in larger than the unit in width and length (galvanized min 0.0236 in / No. 24 gage), draining to a CONSPICUOUS point — usually over a window or soffit.
+Goodman: "Water coming from secondary line means the coil primary drain is plugged and needs immediate attention," so shut cooling off rather than letting it run.
+Flushing/vacuuming the line and like-kind minor-part replacement (float switch) is permit-exempt maintenance under FBC 105.2; re-piping condensate or replacing the coil/air handler needs a licensed contractor + an Orange County mechanical permit (OC requires one for all permanently installed AC/heating equipment; City of Orlando is a separate office).
+Warranty note — Trane: "Going the DIY route could void your warranty," so on an in-warranty system call before cutting anything.

 DIYrr builds a personalized plan from a photo and description — tools, materials with local prices, and permit guidance.
 Free for homeowners, no account needed.